-The Office of Accessible Education and Student Support welcomes you to Winter semester 2017 at Bates!
+The Office of Accessible Education and Student Support welcomes you to Fall semester 2017 at Bates!
 Please review the following carefully.
 Adhering to these guidelines will ensure we have the information we need for you to be able to use your accommodations effectively.
-A PDF Version of this resource is also available.

 If you’re approved for:

-If you plan to take an exam in the Office of Student Affairs, you must:
+If you plan to take an exam with the Office of Accessible Education, you must:

-- Talk to your professor first, and well in advance, about implementation of a testing accommodation.
+- Talk to your professor first, and well in advance of your first quiz/exam, about implementation of a testing accommodation.

 - Schedule with us a minimum of 2 business days (48 hours) in advance.
 Failure to do so may mean that you are not able to take your exam here.

 - Schedule your exam during the class time.
-The Student Affairs policy is to schedule exams as close to the actual class time as possible.
+Our policy is that exams must be scheduled as close to the actual class time as possible.